 -

-Visual inspection : Spin the wheel and see how the rim moves relative to the frame or brakes.
-If it doesn't move straight, that's where the problem lies.
+Visual inspection: Spin the wheel and notice how the rim moves relative to the frame or brakes.
+If you notice it's not running straight, that's the problem.

 A quick trick to confirm it

-If you're not sure, try this: Lift the bike up so the wheels are free and spin the affected wheel.
-Watch how it moves relative to the brake pads or frame.
-If you notice the rim drifting sideways or jumping up and down, it's time to center it.
+If you're unsure, try this: Lift the bike so the wheels are free and spin the affected wheel.
+Observe how it moves relative to the brake pads or frame.
+If you notice the rim shifting sideways or jumping up and down, it's time to center it.

 Tools needed to center a wheel

-You don't need an arsenal of professional tools to truncate your bike wheel, but you do need a few basic tools that will make your life much easier.
-With the essentials and a little skill, you can leave your bike looking like new.
+To truing your bike wheel, you don't need an arsenal of professional tools, but you do need a few basic ones that will make your life much easier.
+With the essentials and a little skill, you can leave your bike looking like new again.

 -

 This is the star of the process.
-This little tool allows you to tighten or loosen the spokes on your wheel, which is what actually makes the rim fit.
-They are cheap and easy to get, and make sure it is the correct size for the spokes on your bike. -
+This little tool allows you to tighten or loosen the wheel's spokes, which is what actually makes the rim fit.
+They're cheap and easy to find, and make sure it's the right size for your bike's spokes. -

 Something to hold the wheel

-If you have a specific wheel-truing stand, great, because it makes the job much easier.
-But don't worry if you don't have one: you can use your bike's frame.
+If you have a specific wheel truing stand, great, because it makes the task much easier.
+But don't worry if you don't: you can use your bike frame.
 Just put it on a stand or turn it upside down to work comfortably. -

 Homemade marker

 It can be a zip tie, a piece of tape, or even a pencil.
-You attach it to the frame, near the rim, to see if there is any deviation as you spin the wheel.
-It's a simple trick, but super effective. -
+You attach it to the frame, near the rim, to see if there's any deviation as you spin the wheel.
+It's a simple, yet super effective trick. -

 Spoke lubricant

-If your spokes are a little rusty or have not been touched for a long time, a few drops of lubricant will help the nipples turn smoothly and effortlessly.
+If your spokes are a little rusty or haven't been touched for a long time, a few drops of lubricant will help the spoke nipples turn smoothly and effortlessly.

 Preparation before centering the wheel

-Before you start truing your bike wheel, it's a good idea to spend some time getting everything ready.
-Doing this properly will save you time and headaches later on.
-It will also help you work more accurately and avoid mistakes that could complicate the process.
+Before you start truing your bike wheel, it's a good idea to spend a little time preparing everything.
+Doing this properly will save you time and headaches later.
+It will also help you work more precisely and avoid mistakes that could complicate the process.

 Clean and check the wheel